-Our Columbus Medical Malpractice Lawyer Can Help You Get Compensation for Your Losses
+Our Columbus, OH Medical Malpractice Lawyer Can Help You Get the Compensation You Deserve

-If you believe that you or a family member were a victim of medical negligence, reach out to a qualified medical malpractice attorney at The Fitch Law Firm to help protect your rights and guide you through the complex legal field.
-We have a dedicated and compassionate legal team that will investigate the facts, prepare testimonies and evidence, and prepare for trial.
+If you believe that you or a family member was a victim of medical negligence, reach out to a medical malpractice attorney at The Fitch Law Firm to help protect your rights and guide you through the complex legal field.
+We will investigate the facts, prepare evidence, and prepare for trial if need be.

-In Ohio, you typically have one year to file a medical malpractice case, which doesn’t give you a large window of time to act (ORC § Section 2305.113).
-Although some exceptions to this statute can allow you to extend the deadline, the sooner you reach out to a medical malpractice lawyer, the more time they may have to help you strengthen your case.
+In Ohio, you typically have one year to file a medical malpractice case, which may not seem like a large amount of time (ORC § Section 2305.113).
+Although some exceptions to this statute can allow you to extend the deadline, the sooner you reach out to a medical malpractice lawyer, the more time they may have to help you prepare your case.

 Call us at (614)739-8931 for a free, no-obligation consultation today.

-Medical malpractice may look like any of the following:
+Medical negligence may look like any of the following:

 - Delayed or incorrect diagnosis